Cost Benefit Analysis or Benefit Cost Analysis

-- Cost Benefit Analysis helps to take correct decisions and select the most rewarding alternative.
+- It helps to take correct decisions and select the most rewarding alternative.

 Disadvantages of Cost Benefit Analysis

 Although Cost Benefit Analysis is a useful technique for decision making, it has some limitations.
-The accuracy of Cost Benefit Analysis can be affected by inadequate information.
+The accuracy of this analysis can be affected by inadequate information.
 If the costs and benefits are not clearly identified and their monetary values are not calculated correctly, the results may be misleading.

 Cost-Benefit Analysis helps to decide which project is profitable and which is not.
-If you have several projects and you have to select one of them, you can do cost benefit analysis to compare the profits.
+If you have several projects and you have to select one of them, you can perform this powerful analysis to compare the profits.
 Then you can select the project, which will give you the highest benefit.You can easily compare the results of several projects before to undertake by the use of this method.

 In this article we discuss a powerful method for organizational decision making to analyze the costs and the benefits of projects.
 If you have any question or comment regarding the subject, you can use the comments section below.